amonks/wafelijzer/install.md

 	heroku create
 	git push heroku master
 	heroku run rake sq:migrate:up
+	heroku addons:add memcachedcloud
+	heroku addons:add newrelic:stark
 	heroku restart

+It'll take a minute or so to start the server...

 	heroku open

 Boom!
 Safari (or Chrome, or some browser) just opened and you can see a really empty-lookin' website.
 Add `/bootstrap` to the URL in your browser's location bar to add some content and set up your account.